Army exercises important in 'volatile, uncertain and complex world'

-The New Zealand Army has been busy holding exercises at the Waiouru training area.
-This included 12 days of Exercise Vengeance involving Victor Company from the 1st Battalion, Royal New Zealand Infantry Regiment, culminating in a live fire simulated attack involving supporting machine guns, snipers and reconnaissance.
-NZ Herald photograph by Mike Scott
+The New Zealand Army has been busy holding exercises at its Waiouru training area.
+This included 12 days of Exercise Vengeance, involving Victor Company from the 1st Battalion Royal New Zealand Infantry Regiment, culminating in a live-fire simulated attack involving supporting machine guns, snipers and reconnaissance.
+Photo / Mike Scott

-The booming of shells and the rat-tat-tat of machine guns and small arms signify a busy time over the tussock hills of the NZ Army’s Waiouru training area under Mt Ruapehu.
+The booming of shells and the rat-tat-tat of machine guns and small arms signify a busy time over the tussock hills of the NZ Army’s Waiouru training area below Mt Ruapehu.

 Numerous different exercises were simultaneously held during two weeks in June.